A time of change is bound to bring us unwanted emotions, such as anger, frustration, fear, and sadness.

 Sadness is a sign that we have lost something important to us.
 The opposite of sadness is aliveness and joy.

-So if we ask ourselves what we feel sad about then we can decide to rebuild it, maybe better than before.
+So if we ask ourselves what we feel sad about losing then we can make the choice to rebuild it, maybe better than before.
 And if we ask ourselves when we felt most alive and joyful then we can find our purpose and our values.

-We can transform our feelings of loss into inspiration to build what we care most about.
+We can transform our feelings of loss into inspiration to do what we can to build what we most want.

 .

-The unwanted emotions that we are bound to feel sometimes during this time of change are just temporary.
+The unwanted emotions we are bound to sometimes feel during this time of change are just temporary.
 We weren’t feeling them a week ago and we won’t be feeling them a week from now.
 They are not truth.
-They are signals and signposts that show us what we care about most.
-And we can transform them to build the clarity, courage, and enthusiasm to create the world we most want.
+They are signposts that show us what we care most about.
+And we can use them to build the clarity, courage, and enthusiasm to do what we can to create the world we most want.

 Have you or the people around you been feeling any unwanted emotions lately?
-Would it be useful to transform these emotions into the clarity, courage, and inspiration that will lead you to where you most want to be?
+Would it be useful to transform them into the clarity, courage, and inspiration that will lead you towards where you most want to be?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.